- Home>

 - Be Transparent: Provide accurate information about your medical history, overall health, and any pre-existing health conditions.
 Transparency and truthfulness ensure trust, reducing the need for medical tests.

-When is a Medical Test Required to Buy Term Insurance?
+Why Undergoing a Medical Test Is Beneficial for Term Insurance?

 A medical test for term insurance may be needed based on multiple factors such as the applicant’s age, health profile as well as insurer’s internal policies such as sum assured and type of policy being offered.
 People with lifestyle habits, such as smoking, alcohol consumption, or other risk factors such as family history of cancer/cardiovascular diseases, etc. may need to undergo a medical test irrespective of their age.